 The process of making the offer reflects the values of the institution.
 The appointing officer, who makes the final decision and extends the offer to the successful candidate, continues to sell the job and signal the resources the institution is willing to devote to the library.
-Among other points, the appointing officer can articulate the match between the institution and the candidate, the advantages of being a member of the institution's leadership team, and the nature of the relationship with the officer [5].
-Personal assistance in facilitating employment for a spouse or partner and relocation can also influence the candidate's decision.
-As with other senior administrative positions, both the appointing officer and the candidate expect to negotiate terms of employment.
+Among other points, the appointing officer can articulate the match between the institution and the candidate, the advantages of being a member of the institution's leadership team, and the nature of the relationship with the officer [3].
+Personal assistance in facilitating employment for a spouse or partner and relocation can also influence the candidate expect to negotiate terms of employment.
 The candidate will have ideas regarding resources and conditions that would help in meeting institutional goals, based on what was learned about the library during the recruitment process, past experiences, and knowledge of other academic health centers.
-One good source of comparative data on academic health sciences libraries is the annual AAHSL statistics [4].
+One good source of comparative data on academic health sciences libraries is the annual AAHSL statistics [6].